 Whilst the above points by no means represent an exhaustive list of the potential implications following on from the Home Secretary’s announcement, it hopefully serves to give an indication of some of the burdens, impositions and financial costs employers could face if forced, as many will be, to recruit from a talent pool that will soon include the territories of our former EU member States.

-For advice and assistance on making a visa, immigration or nationality application or for any other immigration enquiry, please contact Charles or another member of our expert Immigration team on 020 7631 4141 or email email@example.com.
+For advice and assistance on making a visa, immigration or nationality application or for any other immigration enquiry, please contact a member of our expert Immigration team on 020 7631 4141 or email email@example.com.